1. “Semantic is a misleading word”

 When I published MaintainableCSS, I compared semantic and non-semantic class names.

 In response, atomic CSS advocates critiqued semantic class names.
-While this got me thinking, my mind remains unchanged.
-In this article, I'll explain why and address some of their comments directly.
+While this got me thinking, my mind remains mostly unchanged.

 In Understanding Semantics, Léonie Watson says that semantic means: